Exploring the Mysteries of Sanxingdui in Beijing and Shanghai

 Exploring the Mysteries of Sanxingdui in Beijing and Shanghai-2

-Among the exhibited treasures, the most captivating were the gold-masked bronze human heads from Pit 8 and the bronze deity beasts from Pit 3.
-Notably, the bronze deity beast from Pit 8, standing at 95 cm tall and 110 cm long, is the largest -shaped bronze statue found in Sanxingdui's pits.
-Initially resembling a long-tailed dog, closer inspection reveals it as a mythical creature composed of various animal features—rabbit-like ears, a mane reminiscent of bird feathers or a lion's mane, rhinoceros-like hooves, and a fluffy bird feather tail.
+Among the exhibited treasures, the most were the -masked bronze human heads from Pit 8 and the bronze deity beasts from Pit 3.
+Notably, the bronze deity beast from Pit 8, standing at 95 cm tall and 110 cm long, is the largest animal-shaped bronze statue found in Sanxingdui's burial pits.
+Initially resembling a long-tailed dog, closer inspection reveals it as a mythical creature composed of various animal features—-like ears, a mane reminiscent of bird feathers or a lion's mane, rhinoceros-like hooves, and a fluffy bird feather tail.
 Perched atop the creature's head stands a crowned, robe-clad miniature figure, adding to its primitive mystique.
 The weld scars on its back, shared with the Pit 3 bronze human kneeling statue, evoke scenes of complex and enigmatic sacrificial rites practiced by Sanxingdui's inhabitants.

 Unveiling Mysteries and Cultural Significance